k5rv/FoodAndBeverage/README.md

-# Food and beverages services test framework
+# Food and beverage services test framework

 ## Description
 This project is a Test Assignment.
 It includes REST API and UI tests.